ChristianJoohs/Argon2-passwordgenerator/README.md

 I, however, still recommend the usage of a password manager (like KeePass) to store at least your salts, or maybe even the hashed passwords.
 You could even write your salts on a piece of paper and put it on your desk.
 Without the masterpassword, every attacker needs to brute force and therefore has to use the Argon2 hashing algorithm which you made very slow.

 ## Setup
-Needs a file from which the chosen Argon2 parameters (time, ram and processor parameters and fixed salt for reproducibility) are read from.
+The program needs a file from which the chosen Argon2 parameters (time, ram and processor parameters and fixed salt for reproducibility) are read from.
 This file is named "pwgenka-config.txt" and has to be placed in the same folder as the python script.
 These parameters configure your "version".
 If they are lost, your hashed passwords can not be calculated any more.
-So: **do not lose your configuration parameters/file**.
+So: **DO NOT LOSE YOUR CONFIGURATION PARAMETERS/FILE**.
 For configuration, open the configuration file and replace the parameters with your desired values.
 The file **must** have the following form:

     Time parameter:
     int, [1,inf), roughly the number of hashing iterations, recommended 1-10